Skip to content

 Canada Emergency Business Account Program

-This program helps small businesses and not-for-profits cover their operating costs that cannot be deferred such as wages, rent, utilities, insurance premiums and property tax during a period where their revenues have been temporarily reduced due to the economic impacts of the COVID-19 pandemic.
+This federal program that ended on June 30, 2021 helped businesses and non-profit organizations cover their operating expenses that were due and unable to be deferred (i.e. salaries, rent, public services, insurance premiums, property tax) during a period of time when their revenues were temporarily reduced due to the economic repercussions of COVID-19.

 More information